 - Thunderstorm

 The Yogasleep Travel Mini lives up to its name by being the smallest and lightest white noise machine I’ve used.
-Its mini size, internal rechargeable battery, and nightlight make it an ideal travel companion.

 It typically costs under $30 in the US or £35 in the UK.